axanthos/orange3-textable-prototypes/doc/widgets/MovieReviews.rst

 The **Search** button searches the database for entries matching user's input.

 The **Corpus** section is a container where the user's movie selections are stored.
-The user can add or remove the movies to and from their corpus or clear the corpus entirely.
+The users can add or remove the movies to and from their corpus or clear the corpus entirely.

 The **Send** button triggers the emission of a segmentation to the output connection(s).
 When selected, the Send automatically checkbox disables the button and the widget attempts to automatically emit a segmentation at every modification of its interface.